 Anchore is developer-centric, providing assistance to DevOps teams as they work to secure applications in their early stages.
 Anchore also offers two open-source container security tools: Syft, for generating software bills of materials (SBOMs) and viewing dependencies with the command line interface (CLI) tool, and Grype, for scanning container images and generating a list of vulnerabilities.
 Users can also join the Anchore community Slack channel.

 Anchore has four enterprise plans: Team, Business, Ultimate, and Ultimate+.
 Pricing for all plans is available on request from Anchore.

 - Open-source container tools for SBOMs and container vulnerability scanning

-- API for runtime compliance checks
+- Application Programming Interface (API) for runtime compliance checks

-Focus on scanning and compliance may not be sufficient for enterprises that need heavy real-time threat response.
+- Focus on scanning and compliance may not be sufficient for enterprises that need heavy real-time threat response.